pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 * Have You Been To Parties That Have Gotten Out of Control?
 * How Common Is Drug Use in Your School?
 * Can Students at Your School Talk Openly About Their Mental Health Issues?
+* What is the connection between health and happiness?
 * How Does Your School Deal With Students Who Misbehave?
 * Do You Know People Who Cheat on High-Stakes Tests?
 * How Much Does Your Life in School Intersect With Your Life Outside School?